nios-students/docs/wiki/Guidelines.md

    If you think there is any mistake in the TMA you can "re-upload" it for **free!** until 7 days from uploading it.

 # Terms of TMA and the date of feedback of TMA
-- TMA Submission pending:- TMA isn't upload yet*
+- TMA Submission pending: TMA isn't upload yet*
-- Upload online:- TMA is upload on the NIOS server*
+- Upload online: TMA is upload on the NIOS server*
- - TMA Allocated:- When the study centre gets your TMA(s) and accepts it
+ - TMA Allocated: When the study centre gets your TMA(s) and accepts it
-- TMA Evaluation in progress:- The teacher is checking
+- TMA Evaluation in progress: The teacher is checking
-- TMA Evaluated:- Your TMA is corrected*
+- TMA Evaluated: Your TMA is corrected*
--  "-":- You passed that sebject.
+-  "-": You passed that sebject.
-Note: the ones which are marked with a “*” are important.
+> Note: the ones which are marked with a “*” are important.
 The dates can differ from student to student but it takes time for april 2024 the feedback/marks was given to everyone by the  31 april 2024.